mloubout/SC20Paper/response.md

 The industrial problem does indeed involve muliple parts, such as data acquisition, processing, and, most importantly, velocity model building.
 We do not claim here to solve all these problems; however, we demonstrate that the combination of advanced technolgies such as high-level DSLs and compilers is key to highly efficient sesimic modeling and imaging at industrial scale.
 Devito is used both in academia/industry for various applications.
 We have added the references and clarification in the introduction.

-> Dropping the discussion on the 3D elastic wave and [...] might demonstrate the value of Devito better.
+> Dropping the discussion on the 3D elastic [...] might demonstrate the value of Devito better.

 We believe that showing the new capabilities of Devito -- the tensor language, distributed omputing via high-level abstractions -- for a different physics and discretization is as important to the SC audience as a strong scaling experiment.
 In fact, strong scaling may, to some extent, be regarded as more of an academic exercise in seismic imaging: